 Retailers have understood that if they want to stay relevant, they will have to adapt to newer and improved retail marketing ideas.
 Bluetooth beacons are an extremely cost-effective option to do just that.

-While there are several options through Proximity Marketing can be carried out, BLE beacons are the best option out of them all.
-Beacons can augment salespersons, entice users with attractive offers, help customers navigate and make it easy for them to pay at stores.
+While there are several options through Proximity Marketing that can be carried out, BLE beacons are the best option out of them all.
+Beacons can augment salespersons, entice users with attractive offers, help customers navigate, and make it easy for them to pay at stores.
 Ensuring that a customer has a unique shopping experience is key because customer experience is going to be prioritized over price and product as the key brand differentiator by the year 2020.” – Walker

 This technology is also in line with the emerging trend that places self-help in a retail store as the first choice.
 By 2020, according to Gartner predictions, customers will handle 85% of their relationship with a business without interacting with any humans whatsoever.

 Beacons are also the key to personalization.
 Since notifications are only sent out to a shopper in close proximity to an aisle or a product, the notification becomes extremely relevant to them.
 The level of personalization can be even greater if a brand app is used.

 But app or no app, beacon marketing is a great strategy to have in your marketing arsenal.